Health Careers Immersion Frequently Asked Questions

 As patient privacy legislation (HIPAA) has moved forward, more and more health care settings are limiting the number of opportunities for young people to explore health careers in clinical settings.
 The Health Career Internship has been able to maintain this wonderful opportunity by ensuring that our students are properly screened and prepared to enter the hospitals and other clinical work sites.
 By completing all the required forms, training modules, and immunizations, we are making sure you will be safe and prepared to enter the workplace.

-Can I get credit for this internship?
+Can I get credit for this Immersion experience?

 Maybe.
 Some schools offer classroom credit for students that complete the requirements of the Health Career Internship.
 You will need to speak directly with your guidance counselor to see if your school offers credit.
-Even without earning credit, the Health Career Internship is a wonderful career exploration opportunity and will provide you valuable experiences, career knowledge and a chance to meet real professionals in the health care industry!
+Even without earning credit, the Health Career Immersion is a wonderful career exploration opportunity and will provide you valuable experiences, career knowledge and a chance to meet real professionals in the health care industry!